JuliaCI/PkgBenchmark.jl/README.md

 The package contains the following features

-* A macro based interface, similar to the `Base.Test` interface, to define a suite of benchmarks.
-It is, however, also possible to use the dictionary based interface defined in [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) in which case it isn't even needed to depend on this package to write the benchmar suite.
 * Running the benchmark suite at a specified commit, branch or tag.
 The path to the julia executable, the command line flags, and the environment variables can be customized.
 * Comparing performance of a package between different package commits, branches or tags.
 * Exporting results to markdown for benchmarks and comparisons, similar to how Nanosoldier reports results for the benchmarks on Base Julia.